pippellia-btc/The-Problem-of-Spam/v0.1_DEPRECATED/README.md

-# NAIVE ALgorithm
+# Trust Matrix Algorithm v0.1

+_This should be considered deprecated_

-This is a simple implementation of the algorithm.
+This is a simple implementation of the algorithm, in which the entries of B are float.
 It computes the powers of the _Belief matrix_ $B , B^2 , \dots B^n$, removes the indices already counted and then computes the Local Trust Matrix $T$.

 This requires $n-1$ matrix products.